 As a sponsoring organization, you can offer substantive work experiences that support students' academic and career goals.
 If you do not yet have an established internship program, or you would like to consider ways to improve your current one, please access the Starting And Maintaining A Quality Internship Program.
-Next, post your position to Racer Tracks.
+Next, post your position to Handshake.
 Our staff then makes every effort to alert faculty and students whose interests, preparation and capabilities meet the requirements and qualifications needed for the position you are offering.
 You then have the opportunity to interview and screen the candidate(s).
 Once you select a student(s), we work cooperatively with you to support their work performance and learning experience.Click the arrow for more information

 Many supervisors simply enjoy sharing their expertise and savvy in their roles as professional mentors.
 In addition, some tangible benefits include:

 - Quality candidates for temporary or seasonal positions and projects

 - Freedom for professional staff to pursue more creative projects

 - Flexible, cost-effective work force not requiring a long-term site sponsor commitment

 - Proven, cost-effective way to recruit and evaluate potential employees